RosettaCommons/documentation/SEWING.md

 ```

 ## Dictionary
-* model: collection of segment, a node that can be connected by edges
+* model: a node that can be connected by edges, basically a collection of segments
-* segment: collection of secondary structures, generally 2-5 pieces of secondary structure constitutes the segment, currently for continuous SEWING, 3 pieces of secondary structures called smotif (like HLH, or HLE) is a segment, 5 pieces of secondary structures as a segment for continuous SEWING are in development
+* segment: a collection of secondary structures, generally 2-5 pieces of secondary structure constitute the segment, currently for continuous SEWING, 3 pieces of secondary structures called smotif (like HLH, or HLE) is a segment, 5 pieces of secondary structures as a segment for continuous SEWING are in development
-* secondary structures: collection of residues like H, L, E
+* secondary structures: a collection of residues like H, L, E
-* residue: collection of atoms
+* residue: a collection of atoms
-* atom: collection of xyz coordinates and element
+* atom: a collection of xyz coordinates and element